 2021

 Furthermore, she asks viewers to consider if pain is emotional, physical, or mind over matter.
-Lindsey's advice is...
-Pain is real, so treat yourself kindly to cope.
+Lindsey's advice?
+Pain is real - Use mindfulness to cope.

 Lindsey understands how complicated and vital it can be for people to learn how to cope with acute pain and chronic pain, so she dedicated this painting to share insight about how mindfulness can be used for pain management.